exanpe/exanpe-t5-lib/README.markdown

 The library is fully :

   - Integrated with Maven 2
-  - Validated with Tapestry version 5.2.6
+  - Fully compatible with Tapestry 5.2.6 and 5.3+

 The following components are currently available in the library :